 2. How to create a QR Code

-You should definitely choose a QR Code generator, which offers you the above mentioned categories.
+You should definitely choose a best QR Code generator, which offers you the above mentioned categories.

 Hence, it is important to make an optimal choice.
 But comparing every QR Code generator tool one-by-one will be time consuming.